 The Test Site Poetry Series

-2023 will be the sixth year of The Test Site Poetry Series.
-Thanks to a generous gift, we’re delighted to announce that in 2023 and going forward, Interim will choose two winning books for the series—one title publicized as the winner of The Test Site Poetry Series and the other as the Betsy Joiner Flanagan Award in Poetry.
+2024 will be the seventh year of The Test Site Poetry Series.
+Thanks to a generous gift, we’re delighted to announce that in 2024 and going forward, Interim will choose two winning books for the series—one title publicized as the winner of The Test Site Poetry Series and the other as the Betsy Joiner Flanagan Award in Poetry.
 Both winners will receive $1,000 and their books will be published by the University of Nevada Press.

 Winning Books: